Netatmo

-Netatmo is a French company which manufactures smart home devices.
+Netatmo is a French company which manufactures home automation devices.
 Founded in 2011, it has launched a variety of products including various security cameras, personal weather stations, and an internet-connected smoke detector.

 The company was bought in November 2018 by the French group Legrand.

 History

 The company Netatmo was created in 2011 by Fred Potter, an engineer and entrepreneur, and Jean-Pierre Dumolard.

 In 2012, Netatmo launched its first product: the Smart Home Weather Station.
 In the same year, the company raised 4.5 million Euros in funds to speed up its distribution and widen its platform and product range.

 In November 2015, the company raised 30 million Euros in funds and sold a stake to the Legrand group.

 In 2016, French president François Hollande visited Netatmo's offices.

 In 2018, during the Consumer Electronics Show, Netatmo announced a partnership with the Muller group and introduced its Smart Home Bot to control its Netatmo products.
 The company increased its number of partnerships with large groups like Legrand and VELUX, and, alongside them, it co-developed smart technologies incorporated into construction infrastructure.
 The VELUX ACTIVE range; designed to intelligently control indoor climates by automating the operation of windows and window coverings based on parameters such as temperature, humidity, and air quality; was also released on the market in July.

-Netatmo was acquired by the Legrand group in November 2018 and merged with Legrand's smart home branch.
+Netatmo was acquired by the Legrand group in November 2018 and merged with Legrand's home automation branch.
 The Netatmo brand name was kept.

-In 2019, Netatmo announced a new partnership with the company Bubendorff, with which it released its iDiamant, a smart solution for Bubendorff roller shutters.
+In 2019, Netatmo announced a new partnership with the company Bubendorff, with which it released its iDiamant, a home automation device for Bubendorff roller shutters.